 - In the case of a 3GPP access: a Cell-Id.

-- In the case of non-3GPP access: an UE local IP address (used to reach the N3IWF) and optionally UDP or TCP source port number (if NAT is detected).
+- In the case of non-3GPP access: a UE local IP address (used to reach the N3IWF) and optionally UDP or TCP source port number (if NAT is detected).

-When the SMF receives a request to provide Access Network Information reporting while there is no action to carry out towards the 5G AN or the UE (e.g. no QoS flow to create / Update / modify), the SMF may request User Location Information from the AMF;
+When the SMF receives a request to provide Access Network Information reporting while there is no action to carry out towards the 5G-AN or the UE (e.g. no QoS flow to create / Update / modify), the SMF may request User Location Information from the AMF.